 As a rule of thumb, the larger your bed is, the larger your nightstand should be.
 After all, you “don’t want tiny ‘dollhouse-sized’ nightstands flanking a King bed, especially if you have a large room and plenty of space,” says Rebecca West.

-• King Bed: When choosing a nightstand for a king bed, McGinnes suggests two 36 inch nightstands if space allows.
-“I want the room to be big enough so it’s not overwhelmed with all bed,” says McGinnes.
+- King Bed: When choosing a nightstand for a king-size bed, McGinnes suggests two 36-inch nightstands if space allows.
+“I want the room to be big enough so it’s not overwhelmed with all the beds,” says McGinnes.

 How Tall Should a Nightstand Be?